-<slide 80> And finally, choose to be happy.
+<slide 65> And finally, choose to be happy.
 Yes, there are always reasons to be in the dumps, but choose happiness and hope instead.
 Every day is a gift, so have fun.

-<slide 81> I am working with an international group of geoscientists who are trying to develop educational resources for teaching geoethics to novice geoscientists in college.
+<slide 66> I am working with an international group of geoscientists who are trying to develop educational resources for teaching geoethics to novice geoscientists in college.
 We can't do this work well without a lot of help from the broader geoscience community.

-<slide 82> Here is some of my contact information.
-When you get back to your hotel rooms, homes or offices, I invite you to go to the GeoEthics part of my website and look at some of the resources I have collected for you.
-A copy of this presentation will be there, along with a draft copy of a paper that will be published by the American Geophysical Union this fall, giving some initial ideas about facilitating the development of ethical geoscientists.
+<slide 67> I have placed several of my business cards at your table, so please find one at this time if you haven't already done so. <wait a moment> On that card you will see my name, a couple of email addresses, and web addresses.
+When you get back to your hotel rooms, homes or offices, I invite you to go to that web address and look at some of the resources I have collected for you.
+A copy of this presentation will be there, along with a draft copy of a paper that will be published by the American Geophysical Union around New Years, giving some initial ideas about facilitating the development of ethical geoscientists.